Latupho/InMobile-Powershell-Module/README.md

 ## ToDo

 * Design
   * Next in line
+    * Create all functions in there own seprate .Ps1 file.
+    * Dot scource them in or in other ways get them gathered in InMobile.psm1
   * Get-AllGroups
     * Create function with bare min error handling.
 V.0.0.0.2
     * Output it to PSCustom Object.V.0.0.0.2
   * Roadmap
     * Creation of a Config File - New-ConfigFile
     * Demo Config file
     * Production Config File, with clean data fields.

 * Issues
   *

 * Functions
   *

 ## Todo [Done]

 * Design
   * Next in line
   * Roadmap

 * Issues
   *

 * Functions
   *